"

 4. Non-commitment bias – those who are asked their WTP for a good or service may not need to commit themselves to actually pay and therefore we cannot capture the true WTP with certainty.

-Discrete Choice Modelling (DCM)
+Discrete choice modelling (DCM)

 Discrete choice modelling is a simple extension of CV where the participants no longer have an open-ended response.
 Hence, discrete choice modelling has become more predominant for valuing non-market goods and services.
 The advantages and disadvantages of DCM are the same as those listed for contingent valuation.
-However, there are some key additional advantages of DCM over contingent valuation including:

 1. DCM provides an additional level of accuracy over contingent valuation as there is an experimental design that provides a set of choices to the survey respondents.